Dipolar dephasing of Rydberg D-state polaritons: Abstract

 \section{Abstract}

 We experimentally study the effects of the anisotropic Rydberg-interaction on $D$-state Rydberg polaritons slowly propagating through a cold atomic sample.
-In addition to the few-photon nonlinearity known from similar experiments with Rydberg $S$-states, we observe the interaction-induced dephasing of Rydberg polaritons at very low photon input rates into the medium.
-We develop a model combining the propagation of the two-photon wavefunction through our system with nonperturbative calculations of the anisotropic Rydberg-interaction to show that the observed effect can be attributed to pairwise interaction of individual Rydberg polaritons.
+We observe the interaction-induced dephasing of Rydberg polaritons at very low photon input rates into the medium.
+We develop a model combining the propagation of the two-photon wavefunction through our system with nonperturbative calculations of the anisotropic Rydberg-interaction to show that the observed effect can be attributed to pairwise interaction of individual Rydberg polaritons at distances larger than the Rydberg blockade.

 Long-range and spatially anisotropic dipole-dipole (DD) interactions enable new approaches for preparing and exploring strongly correlated quantum systems \cite{Pfau2009b}.
 Magnetic DD interaction couples individual nuclear spins to nitrogen-vacancy centers in diamond \cite{Lukin2007b,Wrachtrup2008} and is observed in dipolar gases of ultracold atoms \cite{Pfau2007,Ferlaino2014}.
-Electric DD interaction determines the long-range interaction between polar molecules \cite{Ye2013} or Rydberg atoms \cite{Pillet2010,Saffman2010} and may allow to investigate phenomena such as quantum magnetism \cite{Rey2011,Zoller2015b,Pohl2014} and topological phases \cite{Lukin2012d} in these systems.
+Electric DD interaction determines the long-range interaction between polar molecules \cite{Ye2013} or Rydberg atoms \cite{Pillet2010,Saffman2010} and may allow to investigate phenomena such as quantum magnetism \cite{Rey2011,Zoller2015b,Pohl2015} and topological phases \cite{Lukin2012d} in these systems.
 Recently the angular dependence of the DD interaction between single Rydberg atoms has been fully mapped \cite{Browaeys2015b}.
 Here we study, for the first time, the anisotropic DD interaction between slowly travelling polaritons coupled to a Rydberg $D$-state via electromagnetically-induced transparency (EIT) \cite{Fleischhauer2000}.